bio-tools/biotoolsDocs/IFB_tools.rst

 .. image:: _static/ifb_info_standard.png

 .. note::
    The above diagram is intended to give a quick overview of the information requirement.
 Only the main types of tool and most important attributes are shown.
-The instructions_ below cover everything in a step-by-step way.
+The instructions_ below cover everything in more detail, in a step-by-step way.

 .. _instructions: